m2omou/wrapsquare/README.md

-foursquare-wrapper
+Wrapsquare
 ==================

-Foursquare-wrapper is an ORM (Object Relational Mapper) that maps the Foursquare API resources to Ruby objects.
+Wrapsquare is an ORM (Object Relational Mapper) that maps the Foursquare API resources to Ruby objects.